Davidster/SetMyLines/README.md

 - [ ] **Clean up code.. make sure indentation is always 2 and NO DARNED SINGLE QUOTES**
 - [ ] Make better use of SAM framework in python lambda by adding requirements.txt, making `clean-maxflow` and `package-maxflow` scripts obsolete
 - [x] ~Cleanup CloudFormation template (use !Sub keyword lots)~
-- [x] Fix issue where loginCallback is called twice upon fulfilling yahoo redirect signin
+- [x] ~Fix issue where loginCallback is called twice upon fulfilling yahoo redirect signin~
 - [ ] If visiting a page while not logged in, should redirect to said page after login is complete
 - [ ] Use fetch instead of jquery for api calls in frontend
-- [ ] Include timestamp in email verification template name and delete template after using it - to avoid race condition of multiple users registering their emails at the same time
+- [x] ~Don't store user verification boolean in dynamodb.
+Instead, use SES call to see if email is verified.~
+- [x] ~Remove isVerified and verificationCode from user email DB~
+- [ ] Add "resend verification email" button to settings page

 ### Some cost estimation notes